konekoya/Bible/README.md

 - zen reading mode
 - chapter field(select) should reflect the current chapter even when user has changed the chapter
 - if needed, loading graphic
-- fix classlist error when exit the black screen mode
 - Google font fallback
 - refactoring the code with OOP method
 - rewrite the JS core